 Non-prescription pain medicines such as the following can help:

-If your headaches are severe or happen often, there are medications which your doctor can prescribe to help lower the pain level and/or reduce how frequently you get them.
+If your headaches are severe or happen often, there are medications which your health care provider can prescribe to help lower the pain level and/or reduce how frequently you get them.